null-machine/limbus-company-roll-analyzer/README.md

 - Enemy offense level is assumed to be 35.
 	- Technically, this value could be anything for the purposes of comparison, since it affects everyone the same way.
 	- But, 35 is the displayed level of refraction railway at the end screen, so it should result in numbers players are used to seeing.

 ---

+## Tier Lists

+Sinners and their skills can be sorted by their aggregates.
+The tier lists can be found as text files in the main directory of this project.

+Remember that this tool solely evaluates clashing ability.
+It provides no information about a sinner's utility or other parts of their kit, so their position in the lists here may not necessarily be entirely reflective their overall power.
+If game balance is to be trusted, those with poor clashing ability probably attempt to compensate for that with some other part of their kit (which is especially true for tanks).

+---